QingyangFu617/DVD_Rental_Analysis_SQL/README.md

-**Question 4: What is the trend of payment amount and number of orders in top 10 customers?
+**Question 4: What is the trend of payment amount and number of orders for top 10 customers?
 And Why?**
 ~~~~sql
 SELECT DATE_TRUNC('month', p.payment_date) pay_mon, c.first_name || ' '|| c.last_name AS fullname, COUNT(*), SUM(p.amount)
 FROM payment p